 A very interesting report has been released by World Chess, the marketing arm of FIDE.
 If one can get past the board that is set up wrong (black square on right), there are some very serious admissions in the report.
-However, one may wonder why FIDE is revealing such a sordid picture for the world of professional chess?
+However, one may wonder why FIDE is revealing such a sordid picture of the world of professional chess.

 Certainly, one can be skeptical of the statistics, but there is no question that chess is essentially a competitive activity where only the top 10 players can earn a comfortable living.
 Note the top-heavy list at the end of the article.
 If that is the case, then what does the future bode for aspiring players who want to vie for the world championship?
 Should they set a title/rating/age cutoff before deciding to focus on a career where they can make a living?